kingsdigitallab/dh-rse-summer-school-2025/Day 2/all-commands.md

 - `echo $PATH` check what our path is
 - `history | grep` check for what we did previously; for Mac you will need `history 0 | grep'`

-Finally, here's the bash script, which you can save as something like `download-epub.sh` and run from the same directory with `bash ./download-epub.sh`:
+Finally, here's the bash script, which you can save as something like `download-epub.sh` and run from the same directory with `bash ./download-epub.sh`.
+If you do run it, remember to give two arguments: the Gutenberg ID and the name of the file you want to be created, without a termination.
+So in our example of Don Quixote `bash ./download-epub.sh 2000 don-quixote` will download a file named `don-quixote.epub`.

 ```bash
 #!/bin/bash